Sridevi17j/personal_blog/src/pages/Python Part- 3/index.md

 #### Screenshot for above command
 In the screenshot first will be the original excel data and the second will be with 3 rows and 2 columns.
 ![](./p1.png)
-I have loaded mtcars dataset(We used in R-if you remember)Since it has more numerical values, it would be helpful for us to run statistical calculations.
+I have loaded mtcars dataset(We used in R-if you remember).
+Since it has more numerical values, it would be helpful for us to run statistical calculations.
 After loading the cars.xlsx to an object, I just ran a command to check out rows and columns.
 Check the below.
 It shows 3 rows and 8 columns
 ![](./p5.png)
 ### Unique values in a column and its count,distribution
 Obj1_excel['cyl'].unique() -Shows unique values